Meister7K/02-Advanced-CSS-Challenge-Professional-Portfolio/README.md

 ## Description

--This website was built to display a portfolio of my work via links to my previous and current web development projects.
+- This website was built to display a portfolio of my work via links to my previous and current web development projects.
 The website is meant to be responsive and user friendly.
 This project gave me a location to showcase my work and share it with others.
 I learned core tools of CSS and HTML along with specifics of flexbox, class selectors, links, and element sizing.

 ## Installation
 - Open link to [my portfolio](https://meister7k.github.io/02-Advanced-CSS-Challenge-Professional-Portfolio/)